 There’s a 15-month 0% intro APR for both purchases and balance transfers, giving you quite a while to pay off any large purchases or transfers.

-The benefits are not bad for a no annual fee card, and include the Citi Price Rewind service.
+The benefits are not bad for a no annual fee card.
 You can also check your FICO Bankcard Score 8 for free whenever you’d like, based on your Equifax credit report.

 There’s no annual fee for this card, although foreign transactions will cost 3%.